 Password resets are not only a security problem, but they also lead to financial costs and lost productivity due to the resources required to complete them.

-The helpdesk is responsible for assisting users at an organization with technology issues – including password resets, which is one of the common requests they receive.
+The helpdesk is responsible for assisting users at an organisation with technology issues – including password resets, which is one of the common requests they receive.
 Because of how common they are, resets are a common target for cybercriminals.
 Without password management, password resets are a serious vulnerability that can be costly.

 Forrester Research found that the cost of each individual password reset is $70.
-This can add up to thousands or millions of dollars per year, depending on the size of an organization.
+This can add up to thousands or millions of dollars per year, depending on the size of an organisation.
 One study found corporations can spend an average of $5.2 million per year on password resets.
 However, this is only the hard cost associated with a password reset.
-There are also other associated costs, known as soft costs, which are the sum of the wide-reaching ripple effects of password resets within organizations.
+There are also other associated costs, known as soft costs, which are the sum of the wide-reaching ripple effects of password resets within organisations.

 Your IT support team could spend their time on improving admin infrastructure, system hardening and more.
 Instead, they spend up to half their workday helping employees reset passwords.
 While employees wait for a password reset, they are prevented from working since they can’t get into their accounts.
 Password resets reduce productivity for both your helpdesk and other employees, which delays profitable projects.

 Continuous and time-consuming password resets can harm your employees’ password management habits.
 Employees frustrated by forgetting their password may resort to reusing passwords, using dictionary words and personal details like birthdays in their passwords or using short passwords.
-These are all bad habits that put organizations at risk of attacks by cybercriminals that lead to data breaches.
+These are all bad habits that put organisations at risk of attacks by cybercriminals that lead to data breaches.

-Mandatory password resets also leave organizations vulnerable.
+Mandatory password resets also leave organisations vulnerable.
 Often with these kinds of password resets, employees just add a number or character to their existing password.
 This increases risk because cybercriminals often try password variations during credential stuffing attacks.